vickychen1/Bored-API/README.md

 This group project generates an activity to do, with categories and customizations to choose from.

 ## Technology
-This project is created with HTML, SCSS, JavaScript, and the Bored-API.
+This project is created with HTML, SCSS, JavaScript, and Bored API.